FOCUS-Shrinking U.S. Stinger missile supply faces re-stocking challenges | Law-Order

 FOCUS-Shrinking U.S. Stinger missile supply faces re-stocking challenges

 Shoulder-fired Stinger missiles are in hot demand in Ukraine where they have successfully stopped Russian assaults from the air, but U.S. supplies have shrunk and producing more of the anti-aircraft weapons faces significant hurdles.
-Challenges include complications related to ramping up production, reluctance by the U.S. to redirect valuable manufacturing capacity to decades-old technology, and fears among defense firms that they would be stuck with unwanted arms when the Ukraine war winds down, according to interviews with U.S. officials and defense firms.
+Challenges include complications related to ramping up production, reluctance by the United States to redirect valuable manufacturing capacity to decades-old technology, and fears among defense companies that they would be stuck with unwanted arms when the Ukraine war winds down, according to interviews with U.S. officials and defense firms.

-Shoulder-fired Stinger missiles are in hot demand in Ukraine where they have successfully stopped Russian assaults from the air, but U.S. supplies have shrunk, and producing more of the anti-aircraft weapons faces significant hurdles.

-But using the DPA, which forces the industry to put resources into an immediate effort to make a product needed for national security purposes, is premature, the Pentagon's Maxwell said.
-Longer-term, the Army is looking for a replacement for the Stinger that will go into production in 2027.
+In the longer term, the Army is looking for a replacement for the Stinger that will go into production in 2027.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)